Illustration: The Museum of the Resistance and Deportation in Besançon

 amis.mrd.besancon@gmail.com

-The association promotes the museum and supports its various projects.
-Its members enjoy free admission and are involved in the life of the museum.
+The association helps promote the museum and supports its various projects.
+Its members enjoy special tours and are actively involved in the museum’s activities.